 After 30 years of successful Carrot Festivals, the Westheimers were glad to see their idea become a community institution.
 They remember Paul's father Julius making and selling fresh carrot juice at the first festival!
 There were pony rides on the front lawn, along with cotton candy and taffy for kids.
 "It was minuscule compared to now," Paul Westheimer said.
 The money raised in that first festival, mostly from selling fruit and vegetables, paid for the paving job and was the beginning of what has become one of the Capital Region's favorite end-of-summer outings.
-While the Westheimers no longer own The Carrot Barn, they still play a role in the planning of the Festival by serving on the committee,which meets annually to plan for the Festival.
+While the Westheimers no longer own The Carrot Barn, they still play a role in the planning of the Festival by serving as honorary committee members.
+Committee meetings typically start in January.

-The event now showcases foods and desserts from all over the world including carrot cake, local produce, music and entertainment, vendors and crafters, a miniature health fair, and plenty of activities to keep kids entertained.
+The event now showcases foods and desserts from all over the world including several kinds of carrot cake.
+Other features include produce from the Carrot Barn in Schoharie, live music and entertainment throughout the day, vendors and crafters, a community service tent, a pet adoption clinic, and plenty of activities to keep children entertained.

 While there is always a variety of food at the Carrot Festival, patrons are encouraged to save room for cake!
 Several kinds of carrot cake are made, but the "star of the show" is the Signature Carrot Festival Carrot Cake.
 There is a buttery praline filling between the two layers, which are topped with a rich cream cheese frosting.
 It is not to be missed!